rag-wtf/split/README.md

-# load-split-embed
+# load-split

 ## Project Purpose and Architecture

 ### Purpose

 This project provides an API endpoint for loading various document types (e.g., PDF, DOCX, HTML, TXT), splitting their textual content into manageable chunks, and returning these chunks along with metadata.
-While the project name includes "embed," this specific service focuses on the **Load** and **Split** stages.
+This specific service focuses on the **Load** and **Split** stages.
 The output is designed to be suitable for preprocessing data for downstream tasks, particularly for Retrieval Augmented Generation (RAG) pipelines where these chunks would typically be fed into an embedding model.

 ### Architecture